 The region of Valley of Flowers is rich in varied flora and fauna.
 The valley of flowers was declared as the National Park of India in the year 1982 and it is now a UNESCO world heritage site.
 The virgin beauty of this mystical valley has always lured botanists, nature lovers and adventure lovers.

 Ghangaria is the last human habitation centre on the way to Valley of Flowers.
-Ghangharia (3,046 mts) is a scenic hamlet, situated 13 kms from Govindghat.
+It is a scenic hamlet, situated 13 kms from Govindghat at a height of 3046mts above the sea level.
 Valley of Flowers lies in Chamoli district of Uttarakhand state offering diversified beauty of nature.
 The region remains completely covered with thick blankets of snow during winters and with blooming flowers from June to October.
-The Valley of Flowers is the home of over 500 species of wild flowers of unique design and colors.
+The Valley of Flowers is the home of over 500 species of wild flowers of unique design and colours.

 The Valley of Flowers National park remains open for visitors from 1st June to 31st October.

 The best time to visit Valley of Flowers is during July, August and September.

 Valley of Flower Seasons